 Conflict is not only a catalyst for understanding, it’s also a vehicle for personal growth.
 I like to think of relationship conflict like an oyster.
 Oysters don’t intend to make beautiful pearls.
 Instead, pearls are a byproduct of the oyster reducing irritation created by grains of sand.
 In the same way, conflict can inadvertently create connection and closeness.

-After listening to Suzanne, Braden takes a deep breath.
-“I hear you saying that my reaction to your request for help with the kids made you feel like family doesn’t matter to me.
+After listening to Suzanne, Braden takes a deep breath and says, “I hear you saying that my reaction to your request for help with the kids made you feel like family doesn’t matter to me.
 I can see why you’d be so upset with me.”
 A tear rolls down Suzanne’s cheek.
 This is a major breakthrough for their marriage.

 Long-lasting love requires courage.
 The courage to be vulnerable and to listen non-defensively, even in the heat of conflict.
 Especially when we are hurt and angry.